Strong-Motion Tools (smt) module

 > parser = ESMFlatfileParser.autobuild(DB_ID, DB_NAME, output_database, flatfile_directory)

-4. The flatfile will now be parsed by the ESMFlatfileParser, and a pickle (.pkl) file of the metadata will be outputted in the specified output location.
+4. The flatfile will now be parsed by the ESMFlatfileParser, and a pickle (.pkl) file of the metadata (the parsed ground-motion database) will be outputted in the specified output location.
 We can now use this metadata to perform a GMPE residual analysis.

 Computing the Ground-Motion Residuals

-Following the parsing of a flatfile into useable metadata, we can now specify the inputs for the performing of a residual analysis.
+Following the parsing of a flatfile into a pickled ground-motion database object, we can now specify the inputs for the performing of a residual analysis.
 Residual analysis compares the predicted and expected (i.e. observed) ground-motion for a combination of source, site and path parameters to evaluate the performance of GMPEs.
 Residuals are computed using the mixed effects methodology of Abrahamson and Youngs (1992), in which the total residual is split into an inter-event component and an intra-event component.
 Abrahamson and Youngs (1992) should be consulted for a detailed overview of ground-motion residuals.

 We can specify the inputs to perform a residual analysis with as follows: